Shooting suspect in standoff at Los Angeles supermarket

-LOS ANGELES (AP) — A man shot his grandmother and girlfriend Saturday and then led police on a car chase that ended when he crashed into a pole and ran inside a busy supermarket as bullets from officers shattered the front doors.
-He took hostages as scores of firefighters and police converged on the scene.
+LOS ANGELES (AP) — A man who in a standoff with police inside a Los Angeles supermarket is suspected of shooting his grandmother and girlfriend earlier Saturday and led police on a pursuit through the city — at times shooting at officers — before he crashed outside the busy supermarket and ran inside, officials said.

-Officers with riot gear, armed with rifles, stood along the side of the Trader Joe’s in the Silver Lake area on Saturday afternoon and used mirrors to try to look inside as hostages periodically came out the front door with the hands raised.
-At least one person was injured but expected to survive.
+A large number of police and rescue personnel swarmed the Trader Joe’s in the Silver Lake area Saturday afternoon and at least one person was injured but expected to survive.
+Police said it wasn’t clear whether there were any employees or others still inside the store.

-Investigators believe the suspect, whose name hasn’t been released, had shot his grandmother and girlfriend around 1:30 p.m. in South Los Angeles and then fled in a 2015 Toyota Camry, Sgt.
-Barry Montgomery, a Los Angeles police spokesman, said.
+Investigators believe the suspect, whose name hasn’t been released, had shot his grandmother and girlfriend around 1:30 p.m. in South Los Angeles and then fled in a 2015 Toyota Camry, said Officer Mike Lopez, a Los Angeles police spokesman.

-At least one officer is believed to have returned fire, Montgomery said.
+At least one officer is believed to have returned fire during the pursuit, Lopez said.

 The suspect eventually crashed his car outside of the Trader Joe’s supermarket and then ran into the store.
 An Associated Press employee who lives in the area reported seeing a car crashed into a utility pole outside the store.